1f604/ltt/README.md

 - Allow for easy browsing over each day to see day duration, active times, top applications, top documents (including websites).
 - Maybe track individual documents as well (not sure how ManicTime does it)
 - Maybe produce a nice chart/UI like ManicTime does

-Low priority:

-- Tags timeline
+- Tags timeline, except instead of just tags it will be an "event" with category, tags and description

 # Why did I make this?